theprivateer/blog/packages/privateer/basecms/README.md

 # Privateer Base CMS

-Reusable Laravel CMS package for posts, pages, categories, assets, visits, public CMS routes, and a Filament admin panel.
+Reusable Laravel CMS package for posts, pages, categories, sites, domains, assets, visits, public CMS routes, and a Filament admin panel.

 This package is currently consumed locally from the host application using a Composer path repository, but it is structured to be split into its own repository later.

 ## What It Owns

+- Sites and domains for multi-site setups
 - Posts, pages, categories, metadata, assets, and visits
-- Public controllers and routes for:
+- Public controllers and route registration for:
   - `/`
   - `/blog`
   - `/blog/{post}`
   - `/category/{category}`
-  - `/posts` and `/posts/{post}` legacy redirects
-  - `/{page}` wildcard page route
+  - `/{page}`
 - Filament panel provider and CMS resources for posts, pages, and categories
+- Filament tenancy integration for site switching
 - Visit tracking middleware, visitor classification, and analytics widgets
 - Optional flat-file backup listener and Markdown editor asset tracking
 - Optional AI-generated meta descriptions for Post and Page edit screens